michaelbaril/smoothie/README.md

 ```

 For a many-to-many relation, you can specify whether the pivot table is in the
-same database as the parent table (default) or the related table.
+same database as the parent table or the related table.
 In the example
 below, the pivot table is in the same database as the `posts` table:

 ```php